AlbanaCelepija/agentic_structured_ai_dev/documentation/Notes.md

 Analyze images, PDFs, and documents beyond just text inputs.
 In short, tools empower AI agents to interact with the world, making them more dynamic, intelligent, and actionable.

+---------------------------------------------------------------------------------- Multi-agent system

+While a single agent works well for simple use cases, it’s not scalable or robust for complex workflows, because:

+A single agent trying to do everything results in diluted focus and lower accuracy.
+A single agent cannot delegate tasks or refine outputs based on expert knowledge.
+A single agent executing multiple steps sequentially can be slow and inefficient.

+---------------------------------------------------------------------------------- Configurations

+we’ve defined agents, tasks, and workflows directly in Python, which works well for prototyping and quick iteration.
+However, there’s a downside to this approach:

+You are constantly interacting with the code, modifying agents, tweaking tasks, and updating configurations.
+This increases the risk of introducing errors into the pipeline, especially when transitioning from development to production.
+Maintaining large-scale workflows becomes harder as complexity increases.
+To solve this, we can decouple agent definitions, tasks, and workflows from the Python script by using YAML configuration files.
+This approach allows us to:

+Separate logic from configuration, making workflows more maintainable.
+Easily modify agents and tasks without changing the core execution logic.
+Version control YAML files for better traceability of workflow changes.

 --------------------------------------------------------------------------------- TODO: DSPy